sucgangrichard/Barcode-Based-Stock-Management-POS-Integration-System/README.md

 Hi!
 This is my first project!

-I am creating this project for Chowking Muntinlupa Bayan, which will be the beneficiary of this system.
+I am creating this project for Chowking Branh, which will be the beneficiary of this system.
 This project includes multiple modules that provide functionalities for both the inventory system and the point-of-sale system.

 In the inventory system, a barcode scanner will be used.
 However, before utilizing the scanner, products or items must be registered in the system to ensure they are recognized.